 The Brexit crisis is now putting the UK unwritten constitution under severe pressure, highlighting various issues that on their own might be problematic but when put together bring into question the viability of the British state unless reformed.
-It should be asked whether the stranglehold with the Conservative Party hold over British politics will allow that, or whether the crisis will eventually lead to some more root-and-branch change, either by disintegration or by a preservational reform.
+It should be asked whether the stranglehold of the Conservative Party grip over British politics will allow that, or whether the crisis will eventually lead to some more root-and-branch change, either by disintegration or by a preservational reform.

 A number of serious issues have been raised by the crisis, for which our current constitutional arrangements don’t cater, but which badly need some mechanism or point of ultimate reference to prevent abuse of power.

-Brexit was instigated by a referendum in 2016, and the result has thrown politivs into chaos.
+Brexit was instigated by a referendum in 2016, and the result has thrown politics into chaos.
 It has therefore been a de-stabilising force.
 Yet referendums have no settled role in the political system.
 This one was a simple “yes/no” to staying in the EU.
 It contained no agreed, negotiated package of changes at the end of a policy-making process that required popular approval in the face of a divided Parliament.
 That situation did not exist.
 What we had was a divided Conservative Party and it was Cameron’s ill-judged attempt to quell such division by a vote he thought he could easily win.
 Yet the vote was caught up in a whole anti-Westminster movement that reflected much more other, more deep rooted issues.
 Moreover, there are no rules about when and how referendums should be conducted, whether there should be a supermajority rather than the simple majority used in 2016, what their frequency should be, what issues can be put, or whether the result should be binding or advisory.
 The 2016 referendum was advisory but has been treated as if it was binding by the winning side and not the losing one.
 Moreover too, the result is in effect disputed, since there is evidence of malpractice and the majority a narrow one.
 This problem on its own is an issue for the constitution which does not cater for referendums.

 Minority government and the Fixed Term Parliaments Act